-For replacement:

-• For replacement of irreparable devices or their components, documentation must support reason for replacement (e.g., device malfunction, etc.) and whether or not the stimulator is still under manufacturer warranty or that the component excluded from the warranty.

-For revisions and removal only (without replacement):

-• Revisions to previously placed medically necessary devices and removals do not require additional documentation.
+- For initial placement: - History and Physical/Chart Notes - Current Symptomology - Prokinetic and Antiemetic Medications given and response - For replacement of irreparable devices or their components, documentation must support reason for replacement (e.g., device malfunction, etc.) and whether or not the stimulator is still under manufacturer warranty or that the component excluded from the warranty - For revisions and removal only (without replacement): Revisions to previously placed medically necessary devices and removals do not require additional documentation.